delhoume/wemos_tft/README.md

 - WifiManager https://github.com/tzapu/WiFiManager
 - ArduinoJSON https://arduinojson.org/
 - uptime https://github.com/YiannisBourkelis/Uptime-Library
+- Time from Michael Margoullis (in Arduino IDE list)

 It is specifically coded for French language and tries to use very limited memory on esp8266 while maintaining a smooth double buffered display.